WSP-LAB/Montage/README.md

 $ cd Montage/src
 $ python3 main.py --opt train --config CONFIG_PATH
 ```
+#### Caveat
+We re-engineered Montage so that a single graphic card could be enough for
+training the model.
+However, if you see an error message saying `RuntimeError:
+CUDA out of memory`, you need carefully adjust the configuration file such that
+it fits the memory size of your graphic card.

 ### Phase III
 Phase III produces new JS tests by leveraging the trained LSTM model and logs